11 Stunning Birds With Orange Beaks (With Pictures)

 The African Skimmer is a unique and elegant bird known for its striking appearance and unusual feeding technique.
 With its distinctive orange beak and black upperparts, this bird is often found along rivers, lakes, and coastal areas in Africa.
 The lower mandible of its beak is longer than the upper, allowing it to skim the water’s surface while hunting for fish.

-African Skimmers are often seen flying low over the water, using their beaks to catch fish and invertebrates.
+These African Skimmer birds wit orange beaks are often seen flying low over the water, using their beaks to catch fish and invertebrates.
 Their striking appearance and graceful flight make them a favorite among birdwatchers.
 They are social birds and are often seen in groups, adding to the liveliness of their habitats.

 10. Royal Tern (Thalasseus maximus)